Bibliothek klein

 The eighth Wonder of the World ‒ Admont Abbey library

-In the past, this hall was sometimes referred to as the ‘eighth Wonder of the World’.
-The interplay of its vast dimensions, its architectural structure, its book holdings and artistic decoration has taken away the breath of visitors since its creation.
+In the past, this hall has also been referred to as the "Eighth Wonder of the World."
+The combination of its immense dimensions, architectural structure, book collection, and artistic embellishments creates a timeless and breathtaking effect.

 The "secret" doors of Admont library